bcgov/mds/docs/verifiable_credentials.md

 These values could be used for local development, however you will not receive webhooks back from Traction unless you create a public tunnel (like NRGROK) and set tractions with that webhook url.

+### KNOWN EDGE CASES

+Proponent Delets connection after exchange.

+- How to detect
+- What to do?

+- How to manually check/fix

+Proponent establishes

+### AnonCred Schema updates

+If we change the schema what do we do with old records?

+Options:

+-
+-
+-

 ### Local development testing

 Traction DEV is configured to send webhooks to MDS DEV, and to this website for inspection https://webhook.site, after 100 requests, you must create a new testing webhook url and add that to the CPO Dev wallet on traction dev.